Renewable heat

 Heat pumps

 Heat pumps can be used to harness environmental heat.
 They play a major role in many future scenarios, especially for space heating.
 The German government did not mention a target for the expansion of heat pumps in its coalition agreement - the term "heat pump" does not appear a single time in the entire document.
 However, the Eröffnungsbilanz Klimaschutz of the Federal Ministry for Economic Affairs and Climate Action (BMWK) mentions a corridor of "4.1 to 6 million heat pumps" in 2030.
 This figure is likely to refer to the provision of space heating in individual buildings (excluding large-scale heat pumps in heating networks and high-temperature heat pumps).
 In the context of the 2nd Heat Pump Summit in November 2022, the BMWK then stated a target of around six million heat pumps in 2030 and an addition of at least 500,000 heat pumps per year each from 2024.
-There is no reliable and up-to-date public data on the number of heat pumps in Germany.
-We use EurObserv'ER as a data source up to 2020; in addition to heat pumps for space heating, this also includes heat pumps that only provide domestic hot water, among others.
-We estimate the stock for 2021 and 2022 (*) by adding the publicly available sales figures from BWP for space-heating heat pumps.
-Accordingly, the figure probably slightly overestimates the number of heat pumps for space heating.
+There is no monthly updated public data on the number of heating heat pumps in Germany.
+We use AGEE-Stat as a data source up to the end of 2022 and figures from the BDH for the current year.
+The expansion of heat pumps is currently lagging far behind the target path (data for the current year * incomplete).

 For comparison, scenarios of the Ariadne project can also be added to the figure.
 The lead model for heat pumps (REMod) identifies a stock of 5.3 million heat pumps in 2030 (in individual buildings) in the Technology mix scenario, which is below the government target.
 By 2045, this heat pump inventory grows to about 15 million.
 In addition, the heat pump expansion paths of four other studies can be compared, which together with the Ariadne scenarios have been dubbed the "Big 5" scenarios, namely "Climate Neutral Germany 2045" by Agora Energiewende, "Climate Paths 2.0" (scenario Zielpfad) by BDI, "Towards climate neutrality" (Leitstudie Aufbruch Klimaneutralität, scenario KN100) by Dena, and "Long-term scenarios 3" (scenario TN-Strom) by BMWK.
 Up to 2045, heat pump additions are particularly high in the BMWK long-term scenarios, and lowest in the Dena lead study.